Skip to content

 Why Choose CMake

 CMake (Cross-platform Make) is a cross-platform build system generator.
-It does not build programs directly; instead, it generates the files required by native build systems (such as Makefiles, Ninja build files, or Visual Studio project files).
+It does not build programs directly; instead, it generates files required for the native build system (such as Makefiles, Ninja build files, or Visual Studio project files).

-For embedded development, CMake offers the following advantages:
+For embedded development, CMake has the following advantages:

-Cross-platform support: The same set of CMake configurations can be used on Linux, Windows, and macOS to generate build files for the respective platforms.
+Cross-platform Support: The same set of CMake configurations can be used on Linux, Windows, and macOS to generate build files for the corresponding platform.

-Cross-compilation support: CMake natively supports cross-compilation, making it easy to configure the target platform through a Toolchain file.
+Cross-compilation Support: CMake natively supports cross-compilation, making it easy to configure the target platform through Toolchain files.

-Modular design: CMake's module system makes it easy to manage multiple components and dependencies in complex projects.
+Modular Design: CMake's module system facilitates managing multiple components and dependencies in complex projects.

-Modern features: Supports target-oriented build configurations, making dependency relationships clearer and configurations more intuitive.
+Modern Features: Supports Target-oriented build configuration, making dependencies clearer and configuration more intuitive.

-Broad IDE support: Mainstream IDEs such as CLion, Visual Studio Code, and Qt Creator all have excellent CMake support.
+Wide IDE Support: Mainstream IDEs such as CLion, Visual Studio Code, and Qt Creator have good support for CMake.

-Before diving into cross-compilation configuration, let's quickly review a few core CMake concepts:
+Before diving into cross-compilation configuration, let's quickly review CMake's several core concepts:

-CMakeLists.txt: This is the CMake configuration file that describes the project's structure, source files, dependencies, and build rules.
+CMakeLists.txt: This is CMake's configuration file, describing the project's structure, source files, dependencies, and build rules.

 Target: Can be an executable file, a library file, or a custom target.
 Modern CMake recommends a target-centric configuration approach.

-Generator: Determines what type of build system files CMake generates, such as Unix Makefiles, Ninja, or Visual Studio.
+Generator: Determines what type of build system files CMake generates, such as Unix Makefiles, Ninja, Visual Studio, etc.

-Build Tree and Source Tree: The source tree contains the source code and CMakeLists.txt, while the build tree is where the generated build files and compilation artifacts are stored.
-We recommend using out-of-source builds to keep the source directory clean.
+Build Tree and Source Tree: The source tree contains source code and CMakeLists.txt, while the build tree is where generated build files and compilation artifacts are stored.
+Out-of-source builds are recommended to keep the source directory clean.

 Variables and Cache: CMake uses variables to store configuration information, and certain variables are cached for reuse in subsequent configurations.